Departments and curriculum

 At the heart of the broad education provided by Norwich School are learning and scholarship.

-In Lower Four (year 7) and Upper Four (Year 8), pupils study: English, Mathematics, two Languages (French, Spanish or German), Science (Biology, Chemistry and Physics), Geography, History, Latin, Religious Studies, Creatives (Art, Design, Drama and Music taught separately), Games, CV and PSHE.
+In Lower Four (Year 7) and Upper Four (Year 8), pupils study: English, Mathematics, two Languages (French, Spanish, German or Mandarin), Science (Biology, Chemistry and Physics), Geography, History, Latin, Religious Studies, Creatives (Art, Design, Drama and Music taught separately), Games, CV and PSHE.

 At the end of Upper Four, the pupils opt for the language or two languages and the Creative they wish to study in Lower Five – Art and Design, Drama or Music (all can be taken at GCSE subjects in Middle Five).

-CV for Lower Four to Lower Five is based around 5 themes:
+CV for Lower Four to Lower Five is based around five themes:

 - Study and Information Literacy takes pupils through the effective use of learning resources and study skills.
 The course is driven by the librarian’s team, and teachers with a background in delivering effective study and revision skills.